-If you've ever prepared a crudité platter, you'll understand how tricky it is to prevent cauliflower from turning brown!
+If you've ever prepared a crudité platter, you'll understand how important it is to prevent cauliflower from turning brown!

 All plants, fruits and vegetables have pigments that give them their vibrant colors and these pigments change for various reasons.

 In acidic environments, these foods are white; at a neutral pH they're creamy white; in alkaline environments they are yellow.

-4 Tips to Prevent Cauliflower from Discoloration
+4 Tips to prevent cauliflower from turning brown:

 Cauliflower, bananas, apples, avocados, potatoes-we've all seen these foods turn brown when they've been left out too long.

-- pH of the cooking water
+- pH level of the cooking water

 - type of knife used